 - J.D., Stanford University

 Eric Talley is the Isidor and Seville Sulzbacher Professor of Law.
-He is an expert in the intersection of corporate law, governance, and finance, and he teaches a variety of courses that include corporate law, mergers and acquisitions, contract and commercial law, microeconomics, corporate finance, securities regulation, quantitative methods, game theory, and economic analysis of law.
+He is an expert in the intersection of corporate law, governance, and finance, and he teaches/researches in areas that include corporate law and finance, mergers and acquisitions, quantitative methods, machine learning, contract and commercial law, game theory, and economic analysis of law.
+In 2017, Talley was chosen by Columbia Law School's graduating class to receive the Willis L.M.
+Reese Prize for Excellence in Teaching.

-Talley has held permanent or visiting appointments at the University of California, Berkeley, University of Southern California, Caltech, University of Chicago; Harvard University; Georgetown University, RAND Graduate School; and Stanford University.
+Talley has held permanent or visiting appointments at the University of California at Berkeley, University of Southern California, Caltech, University of Chicago; Harvard University; Georgetown University, RAND Graduate School, and Stanford University.
 He has also taught short courses at the University of New South Wales; the University of Sydney; University of San Diego; Tel Aviv University, the Interdisciplinary Center; and University of Miami.

 - “Contracting Out of the Fiduciary Duty of Loyalty: An Empirical Analysis of Corporate Opportunity Waivers,” (with Gabriel V. Rauterberg), Columbia Law Review, 2017